 You will be accommodated in a modern student dorm, located in between the University of Graz and the city centre; just a 10-minute walk in either direction.

-Room are twin-shared and are equipped with free internet access with a cable in the bedrooms (cables will be provided by the dorm).
-Pillow, duvet as well as bed linen (covers and sheet) will be provided.
+Rooms are twin-shared, bedding and linen (pillow, covers and sheet) will be provided.
 Every floor has a communal kitchen and you will share a bathroom with 2 or 3 other students.
 Self-service washing machines are available.
 Additional facilities include study and seminar room, music room, gym, sauna, bicycle garage and a courtyard.

 Located in the centre of Europe, Austria is a German-speaking country characterised by its mountain villages, baroque city architecture, imperial history and rugged alpine terrain.
 Austria is best known for its sugar-cake decorative church interiors, its historic palaces as well as its gothic architectural masterpieces (like St Stephens cathedral in Vienna).
 A high 62% of Austria’s land area is covered by the Austrian Alps, which provides a beautiful landscape for those who visit the scenic country.
 Some other notable regions of Austria include Lake Traun, Eastern hillside vineyards and the Northern Bohemian Forest.